megspham/bruinplanner/tests/README.md

 # Tests
 This directory includes various unit tests for the Bruin Planner Web App.
-Each subdirectory contains tests dedicated to a certain portion/feature of the web app.
+It is divided into the frontend and backend directorys, where each subdirectory inside contains tests dedicated to a certain portion/feature of the web app.

-11/4/2022: Currently the tests encompass the backend features that we have implemented.
+11/4/2022: Currently the tests encompass the frontend and backend features that we have implemented.

-Future: We plan to add tests for the interaction between the frontend and backend.
+Future: We plan to add tests for the interaction/connection between the frontend and backend.